River in the federal state of Amazonia, Brazil

 In view of the country's own capacities, the main instrument on which German development cooperation with Brazil relies – apart from technical assistance and grants for Brazilian programmes and funds – is reduced-interest loans for measures to foster development.

-In November 2021, Brazil received a commitment from Germany for new funding of up to 283.77 million euros.
-This commitment consisted of 257.5 million euros for Financial Cooperation and 26.27 million euros for Technical Cooperation.
+In November 2023, Brazil received a commitment from Germany for funding of up to 561 million euros.
+This commitment consisted of 523.5 million euros for Financial Cooperation and 37.5 million euros for Technical Cooperation.

 Aerial view of the rainforest in the Anavilhanas National Park in Manaus, Brazil

-Core area “Conserving nature and natural resources” Stopping deforestation, securing rural incomes Internal link
+Core area “Conserving nature and natural resources, protecting life on Earth” Stopping deforestation, securing rural incomes Internal link

 Wind farm in Osório, in the South of Brazil